Lightnet/iaioh/README.md

 # Informtion:
   Using tweakpane as for role playing game.
 Prototype build.

+  Creating the Artificial intelligence visual world for game design build.
+It still some experiment.

 # dev:
   index.html is need for importmap for one reason is the import package name is not url address but name for some packages.